NxPKG/khulnasoft-docs/content/firewall/_index.md

 weight: 1
 layout: single
 meta:
-  title: Cloudflare Firewall Rules
+  title: Khulnasoft Firewall Rules
 ---

-{{<heading-pill style="deprecated">}} Cloudflare Firewall Rules {{</heading-pill>}}
+{{<heading-pill style="deprecated">}} Khulnasoft Firewall Rules {{</heading-pill>}}

-Cloudflare Firewall Rules allows you to create rules that inspect incoming traffic and block, challenge, log, or allow specific requests.
+Khulnasoft Firewall Rules allows you to create rules that inspect incoming traffic and block, challenge, log, or allow specific requests.

 {{<render file="_deprecation-notice.md">}}

 ## Main features

-* **Rule-based protection**: Use pre-defined rulesets provided by Cloudflare, or define your own firewall rules.
-Create rules in the Cloudflare dashboard or via API.
+* **Rule-based protection**: Use pre-defined rulesets provided by Khulnasoft, or define your own firewall rules.
+Create rules in the Khulnasoft dashboard or via API.
 * **Complex custom rules**: Each rule's expression can reference multiple fields from all the available HTTP request parameters and fields, allowing you to create complex rules.

 ## Availability